azavea/raster-vision/docs/quickstart.rst

 will look for experiments in.
 Raster Vision does this by calling the method and processing any experiments that are returned - you can either return a single experiment or a list of experiments.

-Notice we create a ``TaskConfig`` and ``BackendConfig`` that configure Raster Vision to perform object detection on buildings.
-In fact, Raster Vision isn't doing any of the heavy lifting of actually training the model - it's using TensorFlow Object Detection for that.
+Notice that we create a ``TaskConfig`` and ``BackendConfig`` that configure Raster Vision to perform object detection on buildings.
+In fact, Raster Vision isn't doing any of the heavy lifting of actually training the model - it's using the `TensorFlow Object Detection API <https://github.com/tensorflow/models/tree/master/research/object_detection>`_ for that.
 Raster Vision just provides a configuration wrapper that sets up all of the options and data for the experiment workflow that utilizes that library.

-You also see we set up a ``SceneConfig``, which points to a ``RasterSourceConfig``, and calls ``with_label_source`` with a GeoJSON URI, which sets a default ``LabelSourceConfig`` type into the scene based on the extension of the URI.
+You also can see we set up a ``SceneConfig``, which points to a ``RasterSourceConfig``, and calls ``with_label_source`` with a GeoJSON URI, which sets a default ``LabelSourceConfig`` type into the scene based on the extension of the URI.
 We also set a ``StatsTransformer`` to be used for the ``RasterSource`` represented by this configuration by calling ``with_stats_transformer()``,